geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-05-26/meeting-transcript.md

 I don't think so.
 No, no, no, no, no, no, no, no.
 I mean, yeah, there are several file descriptors we open, and there are different IOC tables we send.
-Oh, yeah, there's like NVIDIA, UBM, and .
+Oh, yeah, there's like NVIDIA, UBM, and.
 Yeah, I just go straight to the GSP, like the device stuff and all these things.

 ##### **Chenyu** [[00:24:26](https://www.youtube.com/watch?v=bktO9YRV8pc&t=1466)]